-Potentially problematic devices include: wireless speakers (Google Home, Amazon Echo, etc.), wireless headphones, wireless cameras, and cordless phones.
+Potentially problematic devices include wireless speakers (Google Home, Amazon Echo, etc.), wireless headphones, and wireless cameras.
 These devices are not explicitly prohibited, except as identified above (Direct connections, private Wi-Fi networks, etc.).
 If the devices are found to cause disruptions to the Wi-Fi service, they must be removed or turned off.